- Set the

 Volumes section.

+Storage needs change over time.
 After a volume is created and deployed, you can expand it or migrate to a smaller volume.
-Existing volumes can’t be reduced in size.
-To use a smaller volume, you’ll need to create a new, smaller PVC and migrate your data manually.Expanding volumes
+You can’t reduce existing volumes in size.
+To use a smaller volume, create a new, smaller PVC and migrate your data manually.Expand volumes

 You can expand deployed Distributed Filesystem Volumes without disrupting running workloads.
 After you’ve expanded a volume, you can’t downsize it.- Cloud Console